SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 ### Perfect Time Management

-The model assumes that everyone is perfect at time management.
+The simulation assumes that everyone is perfect at time management.
 Everyone knows they won't be able to get anything done in the 30 minutes or fewer before their next meeting (or end of day).
 No one works on tickets through lunch, so they can enjoy the break, and no one works on tickets through meetings so they can give the meeting the attention it requires.

 Work also begins and ends at the exact same times every day, with no one working overtime.
 Working overtime wouldn't be necessary in a sustainable process, so a process being sustainable should be evident even when no overtime is allowed.

 ### Effective Code Review and Change Size

 According to a [study](https://dphu.org/uploads/attachements/books/books_1713_0.pdf) performed by SmartBear Software, code review should be limited to about 1 hour, and, within that constraint, changes should be no more than 1500 lines in size (with less than 500 lines being optimal).
-Because of this, the model assumes that code review is limited to no more than one hour, with a possible max of 30 minutes to context switch.
+Because of this, the simulation assumes that code review is limited to no more than one hour, with a possible max of 30 minutes to context switch.

 ### No Problems Found in Code Review

-The model assumes that either no problems are found during code review, meaning they wouldn't have to be sent back to the programmer.
+The simulation assumes that either no problems are found during code review, meaning they wouldn't have to be sent back to the programmer.
 In the real world this could cause interrupts for the original programmer, or delay the ticket from getting through to the checking phase.
-This can play a real factor in sustainability, but this model does not account for them.
+This can play a real factor in sustainability, but this simulation does not account for them.

-Had this model accounted for them though, it would only serve to make certain process configurations seem _less_ sustainable, and the goal of this model is to see if it's possible _at all_ for any process configurations following mini-waterfall to be sustainable.
+Had this simulation accounted for them though, it would only serve to make certain process configurations seem _less_ sustainable, and the goal of this simulation is to see if it's possible _at all_ for any process configurations following mini-waterfall to be sustainable.

 ### Effect of Weekends and Sprint Start Day

-The model assumes that weekends won't have an impact on things like context switching, and that the day a sprint starts on doesn't matter.
-These things may have an impact, but this model does not account for them.
+The simulation assumes that weekends won't have an impact on things like context switching, and that the day a sprint starts on doesn't matter.
+These things may have an impact, but this simulation does not account for them.

 ### Fixes Take Less Time (Usually)

-This model assumes that however long the initial iteration of work a programmer put in to a ticket, subsequent iterations, where they are attempting to fix bugs found by the tester, will usually take less time than the initial iteration.
+This simulation assumes that however long the initial iteration of work a programmer put in to a ticket, subsequent iterations, where they are attempting to fix bugs found by the tester, will usually take less time than the initial iteration.
 In the real world, it's perfectly possible for a bug fix to take much longer than the original work iteration.
-This model allows for that, but makes it an extremely rare occurrence.
+This simulation allows for that, but makes it an extremely rare occurrence.

 ### Regression Are Not Found

-While regressions do occur, and might be detected during the regression check phase of a mini-waterfall development process, it's not guaranteed they will be found.
-This model assumes that the testers won't find any regressions in this, or the previous sprint.
+While regressions do occur in the real world, and might be detected during the regression check phase of a mini-waterfall development process, it's not guaranteed they will be found.
+This simulation assumes that the testers won't find any regressions in this, or the previous sprint.
 This does not imply that regression checking isn't necessary, just that the programmers happened to get lucky in these 2 particular sprints.

 However, even if programmers had to be interrupted from their work on tickets for the next sprint to fix regressions for the current sprint, they're still capable of making progress on the tickets for the next sprint while the testers are doing regression checks.
-So accounting for this would only potentially delay an estimated "deadlock" date, but it would not affect whether or not there was a deadlock date at all, i.e. whether or not the process can be considered sustainable.
+It would also mean the testers would have to spend additional time re-checking what regressed.
+So accounting for this would only potentially delay an estimated "deadlock", but it would not affect whether or not there was a deadlock at all, i.e. whether or not the process can be considered sustainable.

 ### Complexities of High Scopes Regarding Automation

-Testers often write automated checks at the end-to-end, or API level, and often using a browser.
+Testers often write automated checks at the end-to-end, or API level, and often using a browser (or even mobile devices).

 If this is the level that they're writing their checks at, then, by definition, the complexity of doing so _must_ be greater than had the programmer done it at a lower level where less things would be involved that need to be controlled for.
 As a result, it should be expected that it will usually take the tester longer to write the automated checks for a ticket, than it took the programmer to write the changes.

-However, this model assumes that is not the case, for 2 reasons:
+However, this simulation assumes that is not the case, for 2 reasons:

 1. It is often assumed that this is not the case in the real world, and this may be why some perceive the mini-waterfall model to be sustainable, and some at least use this as justification for not having the programmers do it at a lower level.
 2. Accounting for this would show how automation at these scopes is not as viable, but is still not necessary to demonstrate the unsustainability of mini-waterfall.

 ### Testers Verify Their Automation

-The model assumes that testers will not consider their automation to be done until they verify it behaves as expected.
+The simulation assumes that testers will not consider their automation to be done until they verify it behaves as expected.
 As a result, automation will only ever have a single iteration of work, unlike programming, checking, or code review.

 ## Per Ticket Randomization